British Rail Class 08: Preservation

 Continuing in its designed-for role as a shunter, the Class 08 has been found useful by numerous heritage railways in the UK.
-With over 70 examples preserved, they are the second most numerous class of preserved locomotive in the UK.
+With over 70 examples preserved, they are the second most numerous class of preserved locomotive in the UK^{citation needed]}.

 Models

 Several manufacturers have produced models of Class 08 shunters.
 In OO scale, Wrenn, Tri-ang, Hornby Railways and Bachmann Branchline all produced models.
 Lima also produced a model in several different liveries, but it was of the near-identical Class 09.

 Since 2000, both Bachmann Branchline and Hornby have released much more detailed models, in a variety of liveries and with a variety of appropriate detail variations.
+Accurascale have announced plans to produce models of both the class 08 and 08/9 in OO gauge scale.

 In British N gauge, Graham Farish produced a relatively crude all-metal version, made in England, lacking outside frames and with a too-wide bonnet that was discontinued in 2007.
 A more detailed version with outside frames and a scale-width diecast bonnet was unveiled 2008 under the brand Graham Farish by Bachmann following the sale of the company.